-Our consolidated revenues result primarily from sales of (i) our products, which include both our AM systems and related consumable materials, (ii) provision of related services and (iii) our direct manufacturing service.
+Our revenues result primarily from sales of (i) our products, which include both our AM systems and related consumable materials, (ii) provision of related services and (iii) our direct manufacturing service.
 We generate revenues and deliver services principally through the following channels:

-- sales to resellers, who purchase and resell our products and who provide support services for our printing systems; - sales of systems that are marketed by independent sales agents, pursuant to which we sell directly to end-users, pay commissions to such agents, and directly handle the sale of consumables and provision of support services; and - sales of systems (and all related products and services) as well as our direct manufacturing solutions service that we effect and/or provide to our customers directly.
+- sales to resellers, who purchase and resell our products and who provide support services for our printing systems; - sales of systems that are marketed by independent sales agents, pursuant to which we sell directly to end-users, pay commissions to such agents, and directly handle the sale of consumables and provision of support services; and - sales of systems (and all related products and services) as well as our direct manufacturing solutions that we provide to our customers directly.